 Interpreting your results?

-hat is why I use Analytical Research Labs Inc. and the work of Dr. Paul Eck and one of his students and associates Dr. Larry Wilson, to properly interpret and understand your HMA results
+I use Analytical Research Labs Inc. and the work of Dr. Paul Eck and one of his students and associates Dr. Larry Wilson, to properly interpret and understand your HMA results

 Dr. Paul Eck studied minerals for over 40 years until his death in 1996.
 Many great doctors and researchers influneced him.